Impingement is one of the most common causes of pain in the adult shoulder.

 The rotator cuff connects the humerus to the scapula.
 The rotator cuff is formed by the tendons of four muscles: the supraspinatus, infraspinatus, teres minor, and subscapularis.

-move the bones by pulling on the tendons.
-The rotator cuff helps raise and rotate
+Muscles move the bones by pulling on the tendons.
+The rotator cuff helps raise and rotate the arm.

 The shoulder joint is a ball-and-socket type of joint.
 As the arm is raised, the rotator cuff also keeps the humerus (the ""ball"") tightly in the ""socket"" of the scapula.
 The upper part of the scapula that makes up the roof of the shoulder is called the acromion.